nsrr/wsc-documentation/pages/nsrr-harmonized-introduction.md

 ## File Structure

+1. /canonical folder consisting of:
-1. Canonical EDF's and Sample list
+   - Canonical EDF's
-2. .eannot and .annot files
+   - .eannot and .annot files
       - **.eannot** - One row per epoch with an indication of scored sleep stage (e.g. *wake*, *N1*, *N2*, *N3*, *REM*).
 These annotation files were created by the NSRR team using Luna.
 [Read more about Luna's .eannot annotation format.](http://zzz.bwh.harvard.edu/luna/ref/annotations/#annot-files)
       - **.annot** - One row per annotation event with certain metadata information.
 [Read more about Luna's .annot annotation format.](http://zzz.bwh.harvard.edu/luna/ref/annotations/#eannot-files)

-3. Annotation summary file(s)
-4. Channel summary file
-5. 'excludes' file
+2. 'excludes' - File listing all the filenames that were excluded from the orignal dataset due to inconsistencies.

 ## Signal harmonization